benjaminion/upgrading-ethereum-book/src/book.md

 <div class="image" style="width:40%">

-![Matrix of proposal number probabilities](md/images/diagrams/randomness_propose_probabilities.svg) The probability that we get a net number of exactly two proposals with two attempts is the sum of the terms in the shaded area.
+![Matrix of proposal number probabilities](md/images/diagrams/randomness_propose_probabilities.svg) The probability that we get a net number of exactly two proposals with two attempts is the sum of the terms in the shaded areas.
+Despite the overlap, each term is included only once.

 </div>